Creepybits/ComfyUI-Creepy_nodes/docs/utility.md

-## Nova
-Custom Gem
-Of course.
-Let's add this to our final category, "🎨 Specialized Generation & Utility."

-I've analyzed the Coloring.py file.
-It's another one of your brilliant specialist nodes—a multimodal AI analyst designed to look at an image and describe its colors.
-It's an "AI Colorist."

-Here is the documentation for it, following our consistent format.

 🎨 Coloring Node
 A unique utility that uses an AI to analyze and generate a descriptive text about the color palette, mood, and tones of an input image.